Guy-GC/GuyGCPortfolio/week3_workflow.md

 # Workflow

-We were given the task this week to decide on a standard team workflow that we should follow as a group when we work on a GitHub issue, import the list of issues appointed to us into our group project and assign an issue to each person in the group and complete it with the team workflow.
+We were given the task this week to decide on a standard team workflow that we should follow as a group when we work on a GitHub issue, import the list of issues appointed to us into our group project, assign an issue to each person in the group and complete it with the team workflow.
+Our standard team workflow is to create a branch to make changes to a file or multiple files and then create a pull request to make sure everything is correct if any errors arise then the changes can be reviewed and then the changes can be merged into the main branch.
+When we established the team workflow we imported the list of issues into our group project, each issue is similar to the other, and the issues are formatted like 'As a system administrator, I want to maintain reference values for (blank)'.
+Some examples are 'equipment types', 'continents', 'system types' etc. The goal for each issue is to be able to print the values out.
+Once the issues are imported, an issue is then assigned to a person within the group and is moved from the to-do column in the task board to the in-progress column.
+I then created changes within our repository in a branch that I created for me to fix the issue within and then once I created the solution I then made a pull request to later be merged into the main branch.